trackmania-rl/tmrl/readme/tuto_library.md

 In `crc_debug` mode, the `RolloutWorker` will store the full transition in the `info` dictionary of each sample.

-In `crc_debug` mode, your `MemoryDataloading` will convert each sampled transition into a python string, and compare this string with the one obtained from the transition in the `info` dictionary.
+In `crc_debug` mode, your `TorchMemory` will convert each sampled transition into a python string, and compare this string with the one obtained from the transition in the `info` dictionary.
 If something does not match, the program will stop and you will be shown what is mismatched.
 Otherwise, you will get a "CRC check passed" message printed in the terminal for each sample correctly rebuilt.

 We recommend using the `crc_debug` mode as a sanity check whenever you implement a compression/decompression pipeline.
-To activate this mode, set the `crc_debug` arguments to `True` for both your `RolloutWorker` and `MemoryDataloading` instances.
+To activate this mode, set the `crc_debug` arguments to `True` for both your `RolloutWorker` and `TorchMemory` instances.